eiBoard-Company/eiBoard/UC4_CREATE_ACCOUNT.md

 2. The user clicks on Sign Up

 # 5. Postconditions
-The app opens the start screen
+The app opens the profile page so user can complete his profile

 # 6. Function Points
 Total number of story points: 8